 Please note that Writing and final course grades are calculated separately and both grades must be a C or higher.
-Therefore, it is possible to pass the class and not receive writing credit.
+Therefore, it is possible to pass the class and not receive writing credit. https://registrar.ufl.edu/gord iii.
+Readings and Discussion board assignments (1pt each = 20 total pts)

-https://catalog.ufl.edu/UGRD/student-responsibilities/writing-requirement/